Hochschule Bonn-Rhein-Sieg University of Applied Sciences

-distinct locations, situated in Sankt Augustin, Rheinbach and Hennef / Sieg (all in the vicinity of Cologne and Bonn).
+distinct locations, situated in Sankt Augustin, Rheinbach and Hennef/Sieg (all in the vicinity of Cologne and Bonn).
+Since 1 January 2009, it bears the name Hochschule Bonn-Rhein-Sieg and the abbreviation H-BRS, which is also used internationally.
+The international title is Hochschule Bonn-Rhein-Sieg, sometimes followed by the addition: University of Applied Sciences.

 History

 General Information

-The Hochschule Bonn-Rhein-Sieg was founded on 1 January 1995 by the German Federal State of North Rhine-Westphalia.
+Hochschule Bonn-Rhein-Sieg was founded on 1 January 1995 by the German Federal State of North Rhine-Westphalia.
 Its formal establishment was part of an agreement that compensated Bonn for its loss of status as capital of the Federal Republic of Germany.
 Until the end of 2004, the University of Applied Sciences was funded by the Federal Government of Germany.
-From 2005 it became an establishment of the German Federal State of North Rhine-Westphalia; since 1 January 2007 it has been an autonomous body of public law as defined by the German Higher Education Autonomy Act (Hochschulfreiheitsgesetz, HfG).The University of Applied Sciences was renamed “Hochschule Bonn-Rhein-Sieg” on 1 January 2009, with the abbreviation being “H-BRS”.
+From 2005 it became an establishment of the German Federal State of North Rhine-Westphalia; since 1 January 2007 it has been an autonomous body of public law as defined by the German Higher Education Autonomy Act (Hochschulfreiheitsgesetz, HfG).
+The University of Applied Sciences was renamed “Hochschule Bonn-Rhein-Sieg” on 1 January 2009, with the abbreviation being “H-BRS”.
 In October 2011, Hochschule Bonn-Rhein-Sieg joined the European University Association (EUA).

 Locations

 The university comprises three locations, including five departments.
-The Departments of Computer Science as well as Electrical Engineering, Mechanical Engineering and Technical Journalism (EMT)are located at Sankt Augustin, the Department of Natural Sciences can be found at Rheinbach and the Department of Management Sciences is located at both campuses.
-The Hennef site houses the Department of Social Security Studies.
-Bonn-Rhein-Sieg University's administrative buildings are located at the Sankt Augustin site.
-In Bonn the University of Applied Sciences runs the Bonn-Aachen International Center for Information Technology (B-IT) in collaboration with Aachen Technical University (Rheinisch-Westfälische Technische Hochschule) and the University of Bonn (Rheinische Friedrich-Wilhelms-Universität).
+The Departments of Computer Science as well as Engineering and Communication (IWK) are located at Sankt Augustin Campus, the Department of Natural Sciences can be found at Rheinbach and the Department of Management Sciences is located at both campuses.
+The Hennef and Sankt Augustin sites house the Department of Social Policy and Social Security Studies.
+Hochschule Bonn-Rhein-Sieg's administrative facilities are located at the Sankt Augustin site.
+In Bonn the University of Applied Sciences runs the Bonn-Aachen International Center for Information Technology (B-IT) in collaboration with RWTH Aachen University and the University of Bonn.